elasticio/elasticio.github.io/content/_guides/managing-flows.md

 ![](/assets/img/tenant-management-guide/managing-flows/Screenshot_9.png)

-To copy a Flow within the same Workspace, navigate to see your Flows.
+To switch between real-time and ordinary types, navigate to see your Flows.
 Then click on the corresponding icon to open the settings menu of the selected Flow:

 ![](/assets/img/tenant-management-guide/managing-flows/Screenshot_10.png)

 Switching back works the same way.
 Alternatively, you can navigate to the Flow itself by clicking on its name, switch to *Settings* tab **(1)**, scroll down and toggle the corresponding switch **(2)**:

 ![](/assets/img/tenant-management-guide/managing-flows/Screenshot_11.png)

+Note, that you can only switch Flow type if there's at least one published Flow version, and it is not running.

 ## Additional Actions